Thai princess allows new vaccine imports as slow rollout prompts anger

 It was not immediately clear how many vaccines the academy would import and when.

-Other private hospitals plan to buy 10 million doses of Moderna vaccines through a state-run company.
+Other private hospitals plan to buy 10 million doses of Moderna (MRNA.O) vaccines through a state-run company.

 Authorities on Thursday reported 47 new coronavirus deaths, a record for a second successive day, bringing total fatalities to 920, with 141,217 cases overall.